Pyridine-N-oxide

 Pyridine-N-oxide is the heterocyclic compound with the formula C_{5}H_{5}NO. This colourless, hygroscopic solid is the product of the oxidation of pyridine.
 Its synthesis was first reported by Jakob Meisenheimer, who used peroxybenzoic acid as the oxidant.
 The compound is used infrequently as an oxidizing reagent in organic synthesis.

 Structure

 The structure of pyridine-N-oxide is very similar to that of pyridine with respect to the parameters for the ring.
 The molecule is planar.
 The N–O distance is 1.34 Å. The C–N–C angle is 124°, 7° wider than in pyridine.

 Synthesis

 The oxidation of pyridine can be achieved with a number of peroxy acids, including peracetic acid and peroxybenzoic acid.
-Oxidation can also be effected by a modified Dakin reaction using a urea–hydrogen peroxide complex, and sodium perborate or, using methylrhenium trioxide (CH_{3}ReO_{3}) as catalyst, with sodium percarbonate.
+Oxidation can also be effected by a modified Dakin reaction using a urea–hydrogen peroxide complex, sodium perborate in acetic acid, catalytic methylrhenium trioxide (CH_{3}ReO_{3}) with sodium percarbonate or dimethyldioxirane.